LZBE: an LZ-style compressor supporting $O(\log n)$-time random access: Data Structure for Efficient Random Access

 \section{Data Structure for Efficient Random Access}

-In this section, we introduce the following theorem. \begin{theorem} Given an LZSE factorization $\calF = (F_1, \dots, F_\zse)$ of a string $T$ of length $n$, we can construct, in $O(\zse)$ time and space, a data structure of size $O(\zse)$ that supports random access to any position of $T$ in $O(\log n)$ time. \end{theorem}
+In this section, we introduce the following theorem. \begin{theorem} Given an LZBE factorization $\calF = (F_1, \dots, F_\zbe)$ of a string $T$ of length $n$, we can construct, in $O(\zbe)$ time and space, a data structure of size $O(\zbe)$ that supports random access to any position of $T$ in $O(\log n)$ time. \end{theorem}

 An overview of our data structure is as follows.
 We employ two central techniques: the \emph{interval-biased search tree (IBST)}~\cite{DBLP:journals/siamcomp/BilleLRSSW15} that is a variant of biased search trees~\cite{DBLP:journals/siamcomp/BentST85}, and \emph{symmetric centroid path decomposition (SymCPD)}~\cite{DBLP:journals/jacm/GanardiJL21} that is a generalization of the well-known heavy path decomposition~\cite{DBLP:journals/jcss/SleatorT83} for general DAGs.
-We construct an IBST over all factors in $\calF$ to simulate jump functions.
-Additionally, we apply SymCPD to the derivation DAG $\calD$ of an LZSE factorization $\calF$, which yields a collection of \emph{heavy paths} whose total size is $O(\zse)$.
-For each heavy path, we construct an IBST to accelerate traversal along the heavy path.
+We construct a global IBST over all factors in $\calF$ to simulate jump functions.
+Additionally, we apply SymCPD to the dependency DAG $\calD$ of an LZBE factorization $\calF$, which yields a collection of \emph{heavy paths} with total length $O(\zbe)$.
+For each heavy path, we build a separate IBST to accelerate the traversal along that path.

 Throughout this section, we assume the standard RAM model.